-- Appraise potential social benefits, risks and ethical considerations relating to the use of music in a variety of contexts.
+- Analyse and evaluate potential social benefits, risks and ethical considerations relating to the use of music in a variety of contexts

-- Examine the effects of music on mind and body from youth to old age across a range of cultures applying humanities, social science and health science perspectives.
+- Reflect critically on the effects of music on mind and body from youth to old age across a range of cultures applying humanities, social science and health science perspectives

 |Timetable||View the lecture timetable | View the full unit timetable|

 Required readings will be listed in the unit outline prior to the start of classes.